microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 The downside of this is that it provides a less clean story to our card authors.
 They would now have two ways to specify a label, and without reading the documentation it would not be clear that one option results in host formatting being applied and the other doesn't.
 If, for example, a card author wants to emphasize a particular word, and uses a RichTextBlock to highlight that word, they might unknowingly opt themselves out of host formatting.

-#### Final conclussion
+#### Final conclusion

-After multiple days of deliberation, going over the pros and cons of each option and doing an internal voting in the team, the conclussion reached was to follow the schema proposed in "Option 1 – Allow TextBlocks and RichTextBlocks as Labels" which includes the following considerations:
+After multiple days of deliberation, going over the pros and cons of each option and doing an internal voting in the team, the conclusion reached was to follow the schema proposed in "Option 1 – Allow TextBlocks and RichTextBlocks as Labels" which includes the following considerations:
 * The label property can contain a markdown supported string, TextBlock or RichTextBlock so authors can modify how labels look
 * No HostConfig modifications for text formatting are done for the string label scenario in v1 of this feature
 * Some properties will have to be managed for TextBlock and RichTextBlock elements to provide a nice user experience: